jmcuneo/a1-gettingstarted/README.md

 Assignment 1 - Hello World: Basic Deployment w/ Git, GitHub, Glitch
 ===

-Rubric
----
-For the Technical and Design achievements, make sure you thoroughly describe in your README what you did why it was challenging.
-ALL ACHIEVEMENTS MUST BE DESCRIBED IN YOUR README IN ORDER TO GET CREDIT FOR THEM.
-Remember that the success of Achievements hinges on how well you describe them in your README.
-Well formatted text, images, and concise and clear descriptions are helpful.
-You must include a Technical Achievements and Design Achievements section, even if none are attempted.

-Note that if you want to load resources besides your index.html file (images, an CSS file, a JS file) you'll need to modify server.js to point to these.
-For now it's easiest to just hardcode paths to the resources, but we'll look at ways to optimize this shortly.

 *Technical Achievements*
 1. (5 points) Style your page using CSS.
 Each style rule you apply will get you 1 point for a maximum of 5 points.
 Be sure to describe your style rules in your README.
 2. (5 points) Add a simple JavaScript animation to the page.